os-autoinst/scripts/README.md

 For this the subject line of a ticket must include text following the format `auto_review:"<search_term>"[:retry][:force_result:<result>]`

+Note that the `force_result` feature is disabled by default.

 * `<search_term>`: the perl extended regex to search for
 * `:retry`: (optional) boolean switch after the quoted search term to instruct for retriggering the according openQA job.